-It is usually found by taking and labelling sections of the music to see what, if any, sections repeat and when.
+It is usually found by taking and labeling sections of the music to see what, if any, sections repeat and when.

-Sections can be small, like a single bar, or even a melody or phrase, or they can be longer, like a full passage or even an entire movement.
+Sections can be small, like a single measure or even a melody or phrase, or they can be longer, like a full passage or even an entire movement.

-If we compare reading music to reading a book, sections can like a single sentence, a paragraph, a page or even a chapter.
+If we compare reading music to reading a book, sections can be like a single sentence, a paragraph, a page, or even a chapter.

-We label these sections with letters, usually labelling the first section of the piece “A”, then the next one “B”, and so on.
+We label these sections with letters, usually labeling the first section of the piece “A,” then the next one “B”, and so on.

 What is 12-Bar Blues?